Access and privileges

 - All Stanford students may check out as many books as they would like.

-- Up to three Media & Microtext items may be checked out at once, for three days each (no renewals).
+- Media & Microtext items may be checked out for seven days, with no online renewals.

 Privileges that differ based on student type

-- Direct remote borrowing from UC Berkeley (RLCP) and onsite borrowing at UC Berkeley and other institutions (RSP, ShaRes) is only available for graduate students
+- Direct remote borrowing from UC Berkeley and onsite borrowing at UC Berkeley and other UC institutions is only available for graduate students.

 - Dissertation carrels in Green Library are only available for PhD students advanced to candidacy.
 Study carrels in Green Library's Bing Wing are only available to graduate students.

 New to Stanford?

 - Students receive ID Cards, issued by the Campus ID Card Office, that can be used for library access and borrowing; activated SUNet IDs permit access to online library resources.

 - Campus ID Card privileges & SUNet ID activation for new students occurs at the end of July for graduate students and at the end of August for undergrads.

 - Set up your browser for access to Stanford-restricted online library resources from off-campus locations.